-- develop learners’ understanding of a variety of approaches to performance
+- develop students’ understanding of a variety of approaches to performance

-- provide learners with a chance to give and receive feedback on aspects of their own and others’ performance skills
+- provide students with a chance to give and receive feedback on aspects of their own and others’ performance skills

-- develop learners’ understanding of the performance industry
+- develop students’ understanding of the performance industry

 - develop their specialist knowledge and skills in a chosen area of performance